 Magnetic resonance imaging defines as imaging of the brain with or without contrast.
 Magnetic resonance imaging (MRI) is a non-surgical, radiation-free method of creating high-resolution sectional images of the inside of the body in multiple planes.

 The computer uses these signals to analyze and turn them into high-resolution, three-dimensional tomographic pictures.
-The usage of MRI prohibits patients with metallic or electronic implants or foreign entities.
+MRI prohibits patients with metallic or electronic implants or foreign entities.

 Instead, the patient must lie immobile on a mechanical table within the enormous, circular MRI tunnel.
 A sedative, as well as contrast material for visual enhancement, may be used.